20+ Best Building Block Activities For Preschoolers

 Stage 3: 15-month-olds can stack two blocks, 18-month-olds can stack four blocks, and 24-month-olds can stack about five blocks.

-3. Which skill is developed by playing with building blocks?
+3. Which skills do playing with building blocks help develop?

 Block play helps enhance both fine and gross motor skills.
 Moreover, it improves problem-solving abilities, mathematics, language, and communication skills (3).

-Children in preschool love to play with blocks and enjoy making various shapes and structures from them.
+Children in preschool love different types of play.
+Playing with blocks and making various shapes and structures is a fun activity for them.
 Besides providing just entertainment, these building block activities for preschoolers aid develop motor, cognitive, and mathematical skills.
 Children will love to engage and learn from these activities, be it the classic building blocks (such as block tower), the alphabet and number activities, or the exciting block painting.
 If you want to make it more enjoyable, you may designate specific days as block play days to make your child wait for it with excitement and like it even more.

 Infographic: Block Play For Preschoolers